tkm404/CapstoneProgLog/README.md

 * 16:10 Snag: Removing from the scriptable list means manually replacing cards.
 Need to solve that.
 * 16:53 Researching how to instantiate a S.O. via the button method.
 * 17:16 So close!
 Need to not tie instantiation to OnClick method.

+### 7/23/23
+* Unlogged ~16:00 to 23:29 Spent most of the day trying to figure out a workaround for the OnClick making a new deck issue.
+It turns out that scriptable objects can't be added to objects at runtime.
+I made a list of GameObjects to populate the FlipCards button method and that seems to have worked to display both player's cards in the main arena area.
+Still haven't exactly solved the issue with manually re-inserting cards into the lists after testing, but I took away that interaction for the time being.
+May have to figure out a repeat of the card method.